Best Practice

 The feedback collected is biased towards the preferences and attitudes of a wealthier demographic, which may not reflect the broader consumer base's views and could mislead the company in its marketing strategies.

 Sampling bias arises from various factors, each contributing to the skewing of results in research.
-Understanding these causes is crucial for researchers aiming to mitigate their impact.
+Understanding these causes is beneficial for researchers aiming to mitigate their impact.
 This section breaks down the major causes of sampling bias into distinct categories.

 One of the primary causes of sampling bias is the selection process used to choose participants or data points for a study.
 When this process is not random or does not account for the diversity of the population, certain groups may be systematically excluded or over-represented.